The Top conversational marketing tools and platforms

 Today 75% of consumers prefer to engage with a brand over private messaging channels versus traditional channels.
 That’s why Google enables you to directly start a conversation via Google Maps, Search, and brand websites, creating a frictionless path to purchasing.

 When customers google your name, they can directly see a “Message” button.
 If customers click on the “Message” button, it’ll automatically start a conversation with them.
 Then by only using keywords you can help your customers and engage with them.
-This will also allow you to collect more personalized data about your site visitors.
+This will also allow you to collect more personalised data about your site visitors.
 You can then re-engage with those customers via segmented and retargeted messages.
+Google Business Messages is certainly one of the most promising conversational marketing platforms and it is set to become a major player in the future.

 5. WhatsApp Business App